FEHCom

 SPAMCONTROL

-SPAMCONTROL is an add-on (patch) for mainly qmail-smtpd for advanced control of incoming emails with respect to the SMTP envelope and the data.
+SPAMCONTROL is a major extension for Qmail, in particular for qmail-smtpd to permit an advanced controlling of incoming emails with respect to the SMTP envelope and the data.

-In addition, a script is available to act as front-end for qmail-queue allowing to run Spam and Virus checking on a RAM-Disk.
-Further, SPAMCONTROL includes all the Qmail enhancements presented above.
+A qmail-queue.scan script is available to act as front-end for qmail-queue allowing to run Spam and Virus checking on a RAM-Disk.
+Further, SPAMCONTROL includes (almost) all the Qmail enhancements presented above.

 Yet more Qmail add-ons: